chartbrew/chartbrew/docs/README.md

 cd chartbrew && npm run setup
 ```

+If you submit any PRs, please [follow the guidelines here](https://github.com/chartbrew/chartbrew/blob/master/CONTRIBUTING.md).

 ### Set up environmental variables

 All the environmental variables that need to be set are found in the `.env-template` file in the root folder of the project.
 If you ran the setup above, you should already have a `.env` file there as well.
 If not, copy the template file and rename it `.env`.